sitegeist/Sitegeist.Slipstream/README.md

     <div>your component</div>
 ```

-The slipstream component will parse the full page and detect all those tags.
+The slipstream middleware will parse the full page and detect all those tags.
 The tags are then removed from the original
 location and are appended to the header.
 Every tag is added only once so if multiple Components require the same JS only one
 is added to the header.